How Much Income is Needed for a $400,000 Mortgage

 What Mortgage Lenders Look For

-Lenders like borrowers who do not pose too much of a risk regarding paying back the loan.
+Lenders prefer borrowers who do not pose too much risk of defaulting on the loan.
 If you have a good credit score, minimal debt, and a steady income, you are exactly what they are looking for.

 Your Credit Score